How to Use a Wide-Angle Lens for Best Effect

 Control the Tilt of the Camera

-In this first photograph, you can see the vertical sides of the bridge and the wires converge inwards.
+In this first photograph you can see the vertical sides of the bridge and the wires converge inwards.
 Tilting the camera backwards in order to position the bridge in the frame properly has exaggerated the effect.
 If it had been possible to position the bridge correctly whilst keeping the back of the camera perfectly vertical the image would have looked like the one below.

-Make the Foreground Dominant
+Make the Foreground Dominant the Frame